 1 / 5Bait Al Naboodah

-π Al Shiokh - Hay Al Gharb, Sharjah
+π Al Shiokh, Sharjah

 Really enjoyed exploring Bait Al Naboodah.
 Their description is one of the most distinguished heritage houses in Sharjah that originally owned by the late pearl merchant Obaid bin Eissa Al Shamsi, known as Al Naboodah.
 The house was built in 1845, showcasing the spectacular and unique traditional Emirati architecture and style mixed with foreign architectural patterns from India and Greece.